Teaching the Mortgage Crisis; Ten Year Old Wants Work

 No memorization, costumes, blocking, or special

 lighting is needed.
-The focus is on reading the text
+The focus is on reading

 with expressive voices and gestures.